Theodore Beck: Career

 After Sir Syed died in 1898, Beck devoted himself to an appeal for a "Sir Syed Memorial fund".
-He wrote articles, delivered speeches and visited Allahbad and elsewhere to collect funds for raising a suitable memorial and setting up Sir Syed's dream of a Muslim University.
+He wrote articles, delivered speeches and visited Allahabad and elsewhere to collect funds for raising a suitable memorial and setting up Sir Syed's dream of a Muslim University.
 In order to raise MAO College to the status of Muslim University, Beck aimed to collect a sum of Rs.
 1,000,000.
 He succeeded in persuading Englishmen as well as Muslims to contribute: the Viceroy Lord Elgin contributed Rs.
 2,000.
 However, Beck's own health began to fail as he worked upon the appeal.
 Though he moved to Simla to recuperate, he died there on 2 September 1899.
 After he died his younger sister Emma Josephine Beck returned to Britain where she became the secretary of the National Indian Association.

 Beck manzil

 Old Boys living at Meerut held a meeting on 10 September 1899 and decided to raise a fund to commemorate Beck's memory.
 They collected a sum of Rs.
 465/- on the spot, and the Beck Fund eventually amounted to Rs.
 6,000/-.
 The money was used to build the hall adjacent to the Lytton Library, which was named "Beck Manzil".